Stellenbosch University | Political Science

 Research Outputs

-CREDO’s first research output was the publication of eight essays in the July 2021 special issue of the Taiwan Journal of Democracy.
+CREDO’s first research output was the publication of eight essays in the July 2022 special issue of the Taiwan Journal of Democracy.
 These essays focused on the intersection of democracy and polarisation, and have also been featured in a series of three articles for Democracy in Africa

-Made up of contributions from CREDO research associates, the book seeks to identify the main factors shaping the fortunes of democracy globally.
+Made up of contributions from several CREDO research associates, the book seeks to identify the main factors shaping the fortunes of democracy globally.
 Why do some democracies in the same region and presumably subject to similar global influences remain stable while others regress?
 The book includes examinations of 16 democracies and insights from the perspectives of history, political science, economics and international relations, and is anchored in the analytical tradition.

 Contact Us